Finding Your Flow In 3 Easy Steps

 When you find flow, it is about the experience, or the process of doing something, just for the sake of doing it.
 Yes, it can lead to feelings of accomplishment, but that’s not the point.
 It’s about feeling fully present in the moment when engaging in an activity.

-There are endless ways to find flow – for me, it’s usually through creating art, exercising, playing my banjo, or taking on any new hobby that I’ve always been interested in (which yes, would include making sourdough bread, the quarantine baking trend that has taken the world by storm and I too have fallen into #sorrynotsorry #itsdelicious #especiallywarm)
+There are endless ways to find flow.
+For me, it’s usually through creating art, exercising, playing my banjo, or taking on any new hobby that I’ve always been interested in (which yes, would include making sourdough bread, the quarantine baking trend that has taken the world by storm and I too have fallen into #sorrynotsorry #itsdelicious #especiallywarm)

-1. Make It About You
+Make It About You

 Is your interest in a certain activity driven by external validation (AKA likes, compliments, a promotion at work), or personal satisfaction (AKA interest, growth, enjoyment)?
 Most likely, there is some of both.
 Try to let go of the external driving forces, and hone in on the ways that engaging in an activity and finding flow is nourishing for you, even if no one ever found out about it.

-2. Find A Balance Between Challenge and Enjoyment
+Find A Balance Between Challenge and Enjoyment

 The key to achieving a flow state is doing something that you enjoy, but also challenges you, and forces you to grow.
 Many people assume they should be skilled at something from the get-go, and then quit when it gets too difficult.
 Remember, it takes time and practice to balance enjoyment with skill and challenge.
 Don’t give up!

-3. Start Even If You Don’t Feel Like It
+Start Even If You Don’t Feel Like It

 I encourage you to give your mind/body/spirit the gift of finding your flow this weekend.
 What is something you’d like to create, or learn, or try, simply for the experience of doing it?
-Please share in the comments!

 Facebook